tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

     # Necessary as of OfflineIMAP 6.5.4
     sslcacertfile = /etc/ssl/certs/ca-certificates.crt

+> Note:

-Note:If you have Gmail set to another language, the folder names may appear translated too, e.g. "verzonden_berichten" instead of "sent_mail".
+-   If you have Gmail set to another language, the folder names may appear translated too, e.g. "verzonden_berichten" instead of "sent_mail".

-Note:After version 6.3.5, offlineimap also creates remote folders to match your local ones.
+-   After version 6.3.5, offlineimap also creates remote folders to match your local ones.
 Thus you may need a nametrans rule for your local repository too that reverses the effects of this nametrans rule.

-Note:As of 1 October 2012 gmail SSL certificate fingerprint is not always the same.
+-   As of 1 October 2012 gmail SSL certificate fingerprint is not always the same.
 This prevents from using cert_fingerprint and makes the sslcacertfile way a better solution for the SSL verification (see OfflineIMAP#SSL fingerprint does not match).

 > Not having to enter the password all the time